muratk5n/thirdwave/en/README.md

 the result of that.
-But the starting of that fight could have been a sign of desperation, pols could find a working political setup at the federal level, so they resorted to these secondary measures, issues (and some are pummeled by them, and now the parties look like a joke, the country who fought for slavery cannot guarantee basic freedoms to half of its population).
+But the starting of that fight could have been a sign of desperation, pols could find a working political setup at the federal level, so they resorted to these secondary measures, issues (and were pummeled by them, now the system looks like a joke, the country who fought for slavery cannot guarantee basic freedoms to half of its population).
 If you cant handle the federal level, then well, maybe soon you won't have a federal level.

 ---